 |

 A season with the Rocky Mountain Youth Corps involves hard work in tough conditions, but makes for amazing memories and life changing experiences!
 Rocky Mountain Youth Corps engages young people in the outdoors, inspiring them to use their strengths and potential to lead healthy, productive lives.
-Whether serving with the Conservation Corps, Youth Corps, or Natural Resource Internship program, RMYC offers a diverse set of skills and training opportunities including trail work, environmental restoration, historic preservation, wildlife habitat management, invasive species management, wildland fire, and more within land management and natural resource fields.
+Whether serving with the Youth Conservation Corps, Conservation Corps, or Natural Resource Internship program, RMYC offers a diverse set of skills and training opportunities including trail work, environmental restoration, historic preservation, wildlife habitat management, invasive species management, wildland fire, and more within land management and natural resource fields.
 All programs are designed to engage youth and young adults in valuable work experiences within natural resources and land management.
 The experience can vary from backpacking to remote locations to build a bridge to surveying invasive species in a wildland fire burn scar.
 One day you might help build a campground and the next you could be blazing a new trail in the wilderness.
 Expect to spend a ton of time camping outdoors, hiking, and exploring Northwest Colorado’s natural beauty on your weekends with your fellow crew members as well!
 Positions generally run from April through mid-October with varied start/end dates.
 Compensation varies by position or placement, with additional benefits that may include lodging, transportation, food, showers, laundry, gear stipends, and an AmeriCorps education award upon completion of the season.
 Many positions are entry-level, so no experience is required—just a willingness to learn, get dirty, and work hard in the outdoors.
 Whether you are looking for a fun summer job or the next step in your career, RMYC provides an unforgettable experience filled with growth, adventure, and meaningful work.
-Explore current job openings »

 |